 Please note Please check each week for the room allocation.
 We strongly recommend that you check the IHR website for updates.

-Venue: Room SH246, 2nd floor, South block, Senate House
+Venue: Court Room, 1st floor, South block, Senate House

 Tangled lands: Retracing Burma and India's shared histories, c1945-48

 Dr Bérénice Guyot-Réchard (Kings College London)